TheFeministSoftwareFoundation/C-plus-Equality/README.md

 ===============

 * In C+=, you don't write to a file.
 Dictating to the poor files what sort of information they must store is Patriarchal.
-* Instead, The \<fileIO> library brings in the functions pleaseWrite() and pleaseTellMe().
+* Instead, The &lt;fileIO&gt; library brings in the functions pleaseWrite() and pleaseTellMe().
 They both have a chance to return "no", and if so all other calls to the same file are automatically passed over because as we all know, once a file says no to being written, you must always respect that.